reifjulian/reifjulian.github.io/_pages/guide.md

 # Submission checklist

-You completed your analysis, wrote up your results, and are ready to submit to a journal!
-Before doing so, check that all your numbers are reproducible.
-If there are any mistakes in the code, better to find them now rather than later!
+You've completed your analysis, written up your results, and are ready to submit to a journal!
+Before doing so, ensure that all your numbers are reproducible.
+If there are any mistakes in the code, it's better to catch them now rather than later!
 Follow these steps to replicate your analysis:

 1. Make a copy of the **analysis/** folder.
 For the remaining steps below, work only with this copy.
 It will become your "replication package."